 |Province:||podkarpackie / lwowskie (before 1939)|

-In the population records book, the word, Iudeus, (a Jew) is mentioned.
-Other references were mentioned in later records: in 1547 – Mateusz and from in– Moszko.
-Between 1562–1583, 23 Jewish families came to Lesko, among them Lazarus from Krakow and Salomon from Halicz (1564), Jakub from Gogieczyn, Abram from Dynow and Aron from Komarn (1565), Aron from Bełz (1567), Aron from Rymanow (1574), Lazarus from Moravia, Simon from Pilzno (1574) and Rachwal from Bircz (1575).
+The first mentions of Jews living in Lesko come from the 16th century.
+The 1542 Census of the townsmen lists a Iudeus, i.e. a Jew.
+Jewish people were later mentioned in the 1547 Census (a man by the name of Mateusz) and in the 1554 Census (Moszko).
+In the years 1562–1583, 23 Jewish families came to Lesko, among them Lazarus from Kraków and Salomon from Halicz (1564), Jakub from Gogieczyn, Abram from Dynow, and Aron from Komarn (1565), Aron from Bełz (1567), Aron from Rymanow (1574), Lazarus from Moravia, Simon from Pilzno (1574) and Rachwał from Bircz (1575).
 In 1563, there were 20 Jewish families living in Lesko.
-As early as in 1548 they already possessed their own synagogue and cemetery.
+A local Jewish cemetery was built as early as in 1548.

-Between 1562–1570, thirteen Jews were to the municipal community.
+In the years 1562–1570, 13 Jews were accepted as the town's citizens and included in the municipal register.
 In 1580, the Jewish community had its own school.
-In the same year, eighteen Jewish families lived in the town of Lesko, approximately 100 persons.
-In 1608 there was a synagogue and a hospital for the poor and in 1614, a school.
+At the time, 18 Jewish families lived in the town of Lesko (ca. 100 people in total).
+In 1608, a synagogue and a hospital for the poor were established in the town and in 1614, the Jewish school was re-opened.
 In 1613 and then later in 1868, the cemetery was expanded.
-A record from 1676 mentions 137 Christians and 83 Jews as heads of families.
-The community gradually grew, especially in the second half of the 17th century, despite the fact that the town endured several, presumably cholera, plagues.
-In 1705 during such a plague 303 Jews died.
+A registry of head tax payers from 1676 mentions 137 Christians and 83 Jews (heads of families).
+The Jewish community grew quickly, especially in the second half of the 17th century.
+In 1705, an epidemic, most probably cholera, killed 303 Jews.